lusta-cz/VASP_utils/README.md

 Still under development.
-Currently, 6 utilities for POSCAR file manipulation.
+Currently, these utilities for POSCAR file manipulation are implemented:

-poscar_d2c - fractional coordinates to cartesian
+- poscar_d2c - fractional coordinates to cartesian

-poscar_c2d - cartesian coordinates to fractional
+- poscar_c2d - cartesian coordinates to fractional

-poscar_symmetry - find symmetry of a cell
+- poscar_symmetry - find symmetry of a cell

-poscar_2primitive - create primitive cell
+- poscar_2primitive - create primitive cell

-poscar_2conventional - create conventional cell
+- poscar_2conventional - create conventional cell

-poscar_2ctrls - create ctrls file for ecalj/Questaal package from POSCAR
+- poscar_2ctrls - create ctrls file for ecalj/Questaal package from POSCAR

-poscar_atom_displace - randomly displace atoms
+- poscar_atom_displace - randomly displace atoms

 For now, the code is as it is; nothing is guaranteed.